rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

     conjunction with exclude and doesn't override it.
 So, if you both include and exclude the same package, the package is considered excluded no matter of the order.

-  .. method:: create_cmdline_repo()

-    Create a command line repository for packages specified by names of RPM files.
-If a repo is already created, the method does nothing.

   .. method:: disable_repo(name)